-Regular inspections of work areas, storage tanks and distribution systems provide early warnings of potential weaknesses.
+Regular inspections of work areas and storage tank and distribution systems provide early warnings of potential weaknesses.
 Inspections are performed daily, monthly and annually.
 A training program has been developed for personnel undertaking the inspections and a system of record keeping is in place.

-Investigations and Continuous Improvement
+5.2.5 Investigations and Continuous Improvement